DLFMetadataAssessment/DLFMetadataAssessment.github.io/README.md

 This is the Github repository for the DLF AIG Metadata Working Group’s live/production website: http://dlfmetadataassessment.github.io/.

 If you would like to contribute to this website, you will need to install Git, Ruby (as well as relevant associated software such as Bundler), Jekyll, and a source code editor of your choosing, such as Notepad++ or Atom.
 You will also need to create a GitHub account if you do not already have one, as well as consider joining the [DLFMetadataAssessment](https://github.com/DLFMetadataAssessment) GitHub Organization.
+For more information, please consult our [documentation website](https://dlfmetadataassessment.github.io/WebsiteDocumentation/).

 If you are interested in joining our GitHub Organization and contributing changes, please navigate to [our wiki](https://wiki.diglib.org/Assessment:Metadata) for additional information and to get involved!